Self-Distillation of Hidden Layers for Self-Supervised Representation Learning: Evaluation methodology

 \subsubsection{Frozen probes --- Lin and Blk}

 We evaluated the pretrained models' representation of semantic information at the pixel level using probes on the pretrained models with a Segmenter \citep{strudel2021segmenter} head trained atop the frozen backbone.
-We consider two heads, trained separately. ``\textbf{Lin}'', a linear projector from the patch embeddings to the Segmenter; or ``\textbf{Blk}'', with one randomly initialized transformer block before the projector.
+We consider two heads, trained separately. ``\textbf{Lin}'', a bi-linear projector from the patch embeddings to the Segmenter; or ``\textbf{Blk}'', with one randomly initialized transformer block before the projector.
 Our training strategy is based on the BEiT evaluation methodology \citep{bao2021beit}; we train for 128 epochs with a batch size of 64, and augment the data with random resized cropping, horizontal flips, cut-out, and colour jitter.
 For the linear projector, we halve the magnitude of the colour jitter.
+For COCO-Stuff, we reduce the training duration to 20 epochs, which is approximately the same number of steps as for 128 epochs of ADE20K training.

 We sweep 4 LRs for each head type, and report the best performance.
-For Lin probes, we use $\eta_\text{max} \in [2.5{\times}10^{-4}, 7.5{\times}10^{-4}, 2.5{\times}10^{-3}, 7.5{\times}10^{-3}]$; for Blk we use $\eta_\text{max} \in [2.5{\times}10^{-5}, 7.5{\times}10^{-5}, 2.5{\times}10^{-4}, 7.5{\times}10^{-4}]$.
+For Lin probes, we use $\eta_\text{max} \in \{2.5{\times}10^{-4},\allowbreak 7.5{\times}10^{-4},\allowbreak 2.5{\times}10^{-3},\allowbreak 7.5{\times}10^{-3}\}$; for Blk we use $\eta_\text{max} \in \{2.5{\times}10^{-5},\allowbreak 7.5{\times}10^{-5},\allowbreak 2.5{\times}10^{-4},\allowbreak 7.5{\times}10^{-4}\}$.
 We empirically found these LR ranges were in the optimal range for the models considered.
 See \cref{tab:hparams-ade20k-probe}.

 All frozen evaluation was performed using images at 224\texttimes224 resolution.
 As the pretrained model uses sinusoidal position embeddings at 224\texttimes224 resolution (14\texttimes14 patches), it lacks the flexibility to correctly process other image sizes without retraining.